 - After the cauliflower cools, wring out the liquid in a clean kitchen towel.
 The rice should be fairly dry.

 - Beat the eggs in a large bowl and add in the milk, cream, sweetener, vanilla and spices.

 - Fold in the cauliflower rice.

-- Lightly grease a 2 quart casserole bowl with butter or cooking spray.
+- Lightly grease a 2 quart casserole bowl.

 - Pour in egg/milk/cauliflower mixture and lightly sprinkle the top with additional nutmeg.

 - Bake at 350°F for approximately 55-60 minutes.
 Set a timer for 30 minutes and gently stir the casserole.
-This helps the rice from settling at the bottom.
 Finish baking and test the pudding with a thin knife in the center.
 It should come out completely clean.
 Although it may still be a bit jiggly, it will set up when cooled.

-- Eggs are necessary to give the pudding it’s custardy texture so I have not tested it with any egg substitute.
+- Eggs are necessary to give the pudding it's custardy texture and I have not tested it with any egg substitute.

-- I have always used 2 % or whole milk in my custards and puddings so I’m not sure how this recipe would be with different milk or non-dairy.
-I have seen some stovetop recipes made that way, so I’m sure it could be tweaked to fit different preferences.
+- I have always used 2 %, whole milk or heavy cream in my custards and puddings.
+I'm not sure how this recipe would be with different milk or non-dairy.

-How will you know when the pudding is done baking?
+How will you know when the rice pudding is done baking?